dspoel/nmr2gmxpy/README.md

 2OD1 - Passed
 <snip>
 ```
 (the warning above is due to a missing atom in the structure).
+The
-The test set contains proteins, RNA and DNA compounds.
+test set contains proteins, RNA and DNA compounds.

+### TODO

+Testing should including running a short energy minimization on all
+the generated files and comparing the restraint energies to a
+reference file.

 # Developer info